zarthur/CSCC-Android-Mobile-Applications-Notes/week_10/readme.md

 do several things before we can use maps in our app.
 First, we need to add a dependency to our app.
 Just as we added the support and recyclerview libraries to our app's dependencies, we'll have to add the Google Play Services.
-When adding the library dependency, search for `play-services` and select the `com.google.android.gms:play-services` library.
+When adding the library dependency, search for `play-services-maps` and select the `com.google.android.gms:play-services-maps` library.
 If, after adding the dependency, Android Studio is unable to display layouts in the design view, try rebuilding the project.